FAQ: Can I Use PTO After Giving Two Weeks’ Notice?

 • Not paying out sick time protects employers from more significant financial losses after an employee leaves.

 There are different ways companies approach sick time, but the overall goal should ensure workplace fairness among employees.
 Many companies address the sick time dilemma by solely offering PTO.
-To avoid larger payouts, employers can create a tiered structure, where the longer an employee has been with a company, the faster they accrue PTO.
+To avoid larger payouts, employers can create a tiered structure.
+For example, the longer an employee has been with a company, the faster they accrue PTO.

 Determining Policy: Your Best Approach

-People will talk about the standards and procedures in the company, and it’s in your best interest to provide the best possible experience to your employees, even the ones that are departing.
+People will talk about the standards and procedures in the company, and it’s in your best interest to provide the best possible experience to your employees, even those who are departing.
 You might collaborate again with the employee in the future, and they will share their experiences with others.
 This could include everything from overtime pay and unpaid/paid wages to labor standards and the human resources department’s approach toward them.

-So, choose a single approach for your departing employees and stick to it, ensuring it’s fair for all employees.
-That means figuring out what to do with sick days, unused vacation time, and how long the advance notice should be.
+So, setting a good precedent for existing employees should be a top priority.
+Choose a single approach for your departing employees and stick to it, ensuring it’s fair for all employees.
+That means figuring out what to do with sick days and unused vacation time and how long the advance notice should be.
 You must ensure you don’t break employment or labor laws during this process.
-To ensure you adhere to current standards, the HR team should advise you regarding the Fair Labor Standards Act (FLSA) and relevant state or local labor laws since they regulate minimum wage and overtime pay.
+To ensure you adhere to current standards, the HR team should advise you regarding the Fair Labor Standards Act (FLSA) and relevant state or local labor laws that regulate minimum wage and overtime pay.

-Employees should have the following three elements in mind when handing in their 2 weeks’ notice:
+Employees should have the following three elements in mind when handing in their two weeks’ notice:

 • Help throughout those two weeks.
 The first thing the employee needs to do is to help the company during the two weeks’ notice.
 The company will have to hire someone new for the person’s job, and the departing employee should help with the transition.
 The leaving employee knows their job the best, and their help in the transitional period is extremely valuable.